All of Softjax¶

 print("x:\n", x)

-# This computes the ranking operation
+# This computes the rank operation

 print("jnp.argsort(jnp.argsort(x)):\n", jnp.argsort(jnp.argsort(x)))